LeeMorinUCF/QMB6358S22/demo_16_Getting_StaRted_with_R/README.md

 [1] "one"   "two"   "three"
 ```

-Notice that the last two elements are unnamed.
+Notice that the last two elements are unnamed
+but are still referenced by number.